CARTAvis/manual_source/source/analysis_tools.rst

    <img src="_static/carta_fn_histogram_widget.png"
         style="width:100%;height:auto;">

-Additional options to customize the histogram in the histogram widget are provided in the settings dialogue which can be launched by clicking the "cog" icon at the top-right corner.
+Additional options to customize the histogram in the histogram widget are provided in the settings dialog which can be launched by clicking the "cog" icon at the top-right corner.

 .. raw:: html